redclock/NesUnity/README.md

 # NesUnity

-A NES Emulator based on Unity3D
+An NES emulator based on Unity3D